BU Sydney Library

 Individual Learning Centre

 Students will need to book a session ahead of time, and realise that we are not offering an editing/proofreading service.
 Scrutiny of final drafts of essays is not the purpose of this program.
 Rather the emphasis is on ideas into planning, language, structure and organisation.
-Whilst these sessions are not strictly limited to students from a non-English speaking background, such students will no doubt benefit greatly from this service.

 Half-hourly session times are scheduled by arrangement, except on paper submission days.